 Showcase is a new event that incorporates the best of Frontline: compelling debate, inquisitive film, insightful discussion, thought-provoking surroundings, stimulating company and refreshing beverages.
 The evenings will feature two sessions of film or discussion with a break between when you will be welcomed into the members’ clubroom.
 Here you can meet your fellow audience members and enjoy a drink courtesy of Chivas Regal.
 For the first in the series we will be exploring the newly launched VICE News.

 Join us for an evening of short documentaries, from different parts of the world, covering a wide range of topics.
 Shorts at the Frontline Club showcases moving, striking and funny films, exploring the many different faces of documentary filmmaking.

-The infamous Club Quiz returns in 2014 with quizmasters Caroline Johns and Dr Keith Surridge.
+The infamous Club Quiz returns in May with quizmaster Caroline Johns.

 Teams can consist of up to six people and the entry cost is £5 per person.
 All money raised goes to the Frontline Fund, assisting families of fixers and support staff killed or injured while working with the international media.

 Abu Haraz can no longer be found on the map.
 The small North Sudanese village now wallows under 35 meters of water in the middle of an artificial lake 180 kilometres long.
 For seven years, filmmaker Maciej Drygas observed and documented the daily life of Abu Haraz’s citizens as they protested against the construction of the dam and eventually got ready to be relocated to a place unknown to them.
 This screening will be followed by a Q&A with director Maciej Drygas.

 This event is in partnership with BBC World Service.